raymondnormeshie/Javascript_Essentials_Project/README.md

 # Javascript_Essentials_Project

-This is Mini-project that consists of three simple drop-down Menus with each menu changing a CSS property on a div element.
+This is a Mini-project that consists of three simple drop-down Menus with each menu changing a CSS property on a div element.

 It was created by Following a Javascript course on Udemy via the link Provided below: